 fischertechnik Introduction to STEM I Kit

 Introduces your students to everyday technology and exhibits how these simple machines actually work.
 It is the ideal solution for bringing STEM curriculum to elementary school classrooms.
 Assist your students in understanding the world of technology around them, while simultaneously creating a solid foundation in STEM concepts that will prepare them for future success.
-This education set is recommended for grades 2-4, and includes standards-based curriculum.
+This education set is recommended for grades 2-4, and includes a standards-based curriculum.

 fischertechnik Introduction to STEM II Kit